-A bit south of Monte Rio and Guerneville, in the gay-popular heart of the Russian River, are a couple of towns worth exploring, Sebastopol, which is surrounded by several excellent wineries, has some fine places to eat, and is famous for its apple farms; and tiny, historic Occidental, known for its handful of very good restaurants and lush wooded setting.
+South of Monte Rio and Guerneville, the gay-popular heart of the Russian River features towns worth exploring: Sebastopol, surrounded by several excellent wineries, has some fine places to eat and is famous for its apple farms; and Occidental, tiny, historic, is known for its handful of very good restaurants and lush wooded setting

-In the southern tip of the county, off U.S. 101, historic Petaluma is loaded with Victorian and turn-of-the-century homes---it has one of the highest such concentrations in the region.
+In the southern tip of Sonoma County, off U.S. 101, historic Petaluma is loaded with Victorian and turn-of-the-century homes.
+It has one of the highest such concentrations in the region.
 The downtown area is rife with cool little restaurants, mixed gay/straight bars and lounges, fun boutiques and galleries, and gay-friendly accommodations.

-Sebastopol, which is situated at the intersection of Hwys.
-12 and 116, is a town of about 8,000.
+Sebastopol, which is situated at the intersection of highways 12 and 116, is a town of about 8,000.
 It's blessed with a plethora of pick-your-own farms, plus several good restaurants.
-On weekends, carloads of folks, including more than a few gays and lesbians, head down here to browse through Midgley's Country Flea Market.
+On weekends, carloads of folks, including more than a few gays and lesbians, come down here to browse through Midgley's Country Flea Market.
 There are several terrific places to dine in town, including the romantic French Garden Restaurant & Bistro, and the bustling brewpub Hopmonk Tavern.
-Some of the noted wineries in this part of Sonoma County include Dutton Estate, Iron Horse, and Merry Edwards - the West Sonoma County Wineries website and Russian River Valley Winegrowers association are excellent resources for locating winery maps on the area.
+Some of the noted wineries in this part of Sonoma County include Dutton Estate, Iron Horse, and Merry Edwards - the Russian River Valley Winegrowers are an excellent resource for locating winery maps on the area.

-Continue just a bit south on Bohemian Highway to tiny Freestone, and you'll find the wonderfully relaxing and very gay-welcoming Osmosis Day Spa as well as the first rate winery, Joseph Phelps - you can read more about both here.
+Continue just a bit south on Bohemian Highway to tiny Freestone, and you'll find the wonderfully relaxing and very gay-welcoming Osmosis Day Spa as well as the first-rate winery, Joseph Phelps.
 From Freestone, you can also pick up Bodega Highway and follow this scenic road west to the Sonoma Coast, or east to back to Sebastopol.